*|MC:SUBJECT|*

 Misty

-Served By: Truth Seekers
+Served By: Crosswalk

 Please check the Midweek Dinner page on our website for additional upcoming menus.